 Opting for a second hand fur coat meant keeping this beautiful piece in circulation.
 It meant not contributing to the fashion-driven demand for fur.
 And it meant being able to tell this positive story.
 So, I made a exception to my own self-gifting rule.

 I was delighted make this coat my own, and attach a few more Icelandic memories to it before bringing it back home to Washington, DC.
-Our last day in the country was one of the best.
-With the first sign of clear skies, we made our way to the Hallgrímskirkja Church in the heart of Reykjavik to watch the sunrise – a must do for anyone visiting Iceland.
+My last day in the country was one of the best.
+With the first sign of clear skies, I made my way to the Hallgrímskirkja Church in the heart of Reykjavik to watch the sunrise – a must do for anyone visiting Iceland.

 This glamorous piece will always be a reminder of my Icelandic adventure.
 It will be a reminder that life experiences, as well as fashion, should take in, and give back positivity.